Square du Temple – Elie-Wiesel

 The Temple area in 1734 - detail of the Turgot map of Paris.

-The Square du Temple is a garden square in Paris, France in the 3rd arrondissement, established in 1857.
+The Square du Temple – Elie-Wiesel is a garden square in Paris, France, in the 3rd arrondissement, established in 1857.
 It is one of 24 city squares planned and created by Georges-Eugène Haussmann and Jean-Charles Adolphe Alphand.
-The Square occupies the site of a medieval fortress in Paris, built by the Knights Templar.
-Parts of the fortress were later used as a prison during the French Revolution, and then demolished by the mid-19th century.
+The square occupies the site of a medieval fortress in Paris, known as the Enclos du Temple, which was built by the Knights Templar.
+Parts of the fortress were later used as a prison during the French Revolution and then demolished by the mid-19th century.